lingthio/Flask-User/docs/source/index.rst

 ::

     !!
 News Flash !!
-    v0.4.7 split up the 'registered' email into 'registered' and 'confirm_email'.
+    v0.4.7: The 'registered' email was split into 'confirm_email' and 'registered' email.
     If you've customized 'templates/flask_user/email/registered_*':
     rename the 'registered_*' files into 'confirm_email_*'.